- remove the wheel;

 - disconnect the guide lever from the wheel bearing support;

-- Disconnect the rocker arm from the front of the rear axle beam.
+- disconnect the rocker arm from the front of the rear axle beam.